 There are a two simple questions to start with when diagnosing if Enterprise PSA is the right application for the job.
 To be clear, there are probably a ton more, BUT let’s narrow our focus before getting specific:

 Are we delivering external (billable) or internal (non-billable) work?

 How many projects are we working on?

-If you answered: many projects but internally focused, PPM is likely a good starting point.
-If you answered: many projects but externally focused, you should start your search with an enterprise PSA solution.
+If you answered: many projects that are externally focused, you should start your search with an Enterprise PSA solution.

 What is The Typical Tech Stack For Enterprise PSA Solutions?

 Enterprise PSA solutions sit as the glue between the “front office” (customer-facing operations) and the “back office” (administrative duties, such as accounting).
 This connectivity ensures that project managers have a comprehensive perspective of their project pipeline and can make necessary adjustments to their budgeting and resource plans.